THE CREATION OF A PIECE

 AT THE MANUFACTURE OF LIMOGES

 Porcelain is a "memory" paste, therefore it is necessary to be extremely careful, attentive and delicate, because if a blow, even a light one, is given to it, the piece will be deformed during the high temperature firing.
 The pieces are left to dry and then fired for the first time at 980° (the so-called "degourdi" firing).
 After the first firing, the pieces are glazed: they are dipped one by one in a bath of glaze that gives the porcelain "cookie" its glaze.
 High-temperature firing: the pieces are fired again at 1400°, at which temperature the porcelain acquires its transparency, whiteness and strength.
-The pieces are ready for everyday use (dishwasher, microwave and oven safe).
+The pieces in porcelain are ready for everyday use (dishwasher, microwave and oven safe).

 WHITE GOLD, PORCELAIN